iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > I'm glad to have this, but the map doesn't work correctly.
 When I tap on a county, it just shows a blank page.<br> :date: __2020-11-21 16:50:48__

 > Just checking it out<br> :date: __2020-11-20 08:58:10__

-> Way to late and unlikely to work universally (eg. with folks from out of state) but it's better than the nothing burger we've had so far.
-Would be nice if it gave you an idea of how many contacts it recorded (Inna privacy preserving way) to let us know the adoption rate around us.<br> :date: __2020-11-17 03:59:58__